KatieMurenbeeld/KatieMurenbeeld/README.md

 ### Hello!

 I am a PhD candidate at Boise State University where I work within the Lab for Ecohydrological Applications and Forecasting [(**LEAF**)](https://www.boisestate.edu/leaf/).
-I am interested in the interdisciplinary work of Coupled Human and Natural Systems.
+I work in Coupled Human and Natural Systems.
 Broadly speaking, I am interested in the direct and indirect ways in which environmental and energy policy (attention, laws, and regulation) can impact land surface processes, specifically for forested ecosystems.

+In my research I have:
+ 1. Quantified some of the temporal aspects of forest management in the wester US with a focus on project delays
+ 2. Used the project delay data to inform multiple logging scenarios within a land surface model
+ 3. Worked to parameterized the land surface model for use in temperate, evergreen forests:s

 - I’m currently working on:
   - defending my dissertation "Deviating from the Plan: Assessing the Impact of Forest Management Delays on Forest Structure and Function"